The Most Efficient Media Agency RFP Process

 - Where will ads be served?
 Does the vendor control which supply sources show ads?

 - What processes does the vendor have in place to avoid ad fraud?

 - How strong are the seller’s targeting capabilities?
 How are they able to target ads (demographic, geographic, psychographic, behavioral)?

 - How do they generate analytics and reporting?
 Is it done in-house or through a 3rd party?
 Do they provide real-time reporting?

 - What are the seller’s optimization capabilities?
 How do they map onto your stated KPIs?

 You can use the above as a starting point, but of course make sure to tailor each RFP and RFI to your specific situation.

 How to simplify your RFIs/RFPs and expand their distribution.

 RFPs and RFIs help media buyers and media sellers stay on the same page — what if you could create them faster, then rapidly distribute them to your existing media partners and discover new media solutions?
 You can!
-Try out our discovery tool for media buyers.
+Try out our free discovery tool for media buyers.
 At BriefBid, we streamline your RFP/RFI process with existing media partners, and help you instantly discover new, pre-vetted media sellers that fit your campaign requirements.
 Built to reduce waste in media spending, BriefBid helps media buyers get to ROI quickly.